Jake Odorizzi

-Jacob Todd Odorizzi (born March 27, 1990) is an American professional baseball pitcher for the Texas Rangers of Major League Baseball (MLB).
-He has previously played in MLB for the Kansas City Royals, Tampa Bay Rays, Minnesota Twins, Houston Astros and Atlanta Braves.
+Jacob Todd Odorizzi (born March 27, 1990) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Kansas City Royals, Tampa Bay Rays, Minnesota Twins, Houston Astros, and Atlanta Braves.
 The Milwaukee Brewers selected Odorizzi in the first round, with the 32nd overall choice, of the 2008 MLB draft.
 He made his MLB debut in 2012 with the Royals.

 Amateur career

 Odorizzi attended Highland High School in Highland, Illinois, where he helped lead the Highland Bulldogs to the Illinois state championship.

 Professional career

 Milwaukee Brewers

 The Milwaukee Brewers selected Odorizzi in the first round, with the 32nd overall choice, of the 2008 Major League Baseball draft.
-He had a 9–9 record, a 3.68 earned run average (ERA), and 197 strikeouts in the Milwaukee Brewers system.
-He played for the Arizona Brewers (2008), Helena Brewers (2009) and the Wisconsin Timber Rattlers (2010).
+He had a 9–9 record, a 3.68 earned run average (ERA), and 197 strikeouts in the three years in the Brewers farm system.
+He played for the Arizona Brewers in 2008, Helena Brewers in 2009, and the Wisconsin Timber Rattlers in 2010.